Skip to main content

 This article is an independent review provided for educational purposes.
 We have no relationship with the author or publisher.
 The opinions expressed are based on our experience as a licensed Public Adjuster handling property insurance claims in California.

-The book that resulted is not a polemic.
-It is a document-by-document reconstruction of a corporate transformation — told primarily in Allstate's own words, from its own internal presentations, memos, and training materials.
-That is what makes it devastating.
+The book Berardinelli built from those documents is not a polemic.
+It reads as a document-by-document reconstruction of a corporate transformation — told largely in Allstate's own words, from its own internal presentations, memos, and training materials.
+That is what makes it powerful as a primary-source critique.

 Two Editions, Two Audiences